rangola/rangola/README.md

 Hi 👋 My name is Goran
 ======================

-Experienced DevOps Engineer with a focus on Blockchain and Cybersecurity
+DevOps Engineer with a focus on Blockchain and Cybersecurity
 ------------------------------------------------------------------------

 With a passion for building efficient and reliable systems